erhant/moonmath/algebra/README.md

 [(0, 2), (0, 1), (x + 2, 2*x + 2), (x + 2, x + 1), (2*x + 2, x + 2), (2*x + 2, 2*x + 1), (2, 0), (1, x), (1, 2*x)]
 ```

+I'm not sure how to solve this one pen-and-paper.

 ## Exercise 54

 > Show that the polynomial $Q = x^2 + x + 2$ from $\mathbb{F}_3[x]$ is irreducible.
 Construct the multiplication table of $\mathbb{F}_{3^2}$ with respect to $Q$ polynomial.